Editor Note (Dec 2019): This post was first published in Jan 2019 and updated to add more colour swatch after a repurchase.

 Another thing I noted was how the lid can get detached often when you try to lift it.
 Not a major problem as it can be fixed back easily.

 Cezanne Natural Cheek N definitely offers more value than what it is being priced at (in Japan).
 Although the packaging looks cheap and you won’t get an obvious glow or luster on the cheeks, it does provide a nice, smooth and lasting color.
-Anyway, it is not the primary task of a blusher to contour the face.
-This can be better achieved with a specialized highlighter or bronzer.

 If I am to revisit Japan, I wouldn’t have a second thought buying and getting more colors there (I did!).
 This is definitely going into my Japan Must-Buy list.
-Rating: 4/5.
+Rating: 5/5.

 And this concludes today’s beauty review.
 So, are you game in trying a blusher as cheap as this?
 Thanks for reading and I hope this gives you inspiration on what to get on your next shopping spree.
 Before you go, don’t forget to click the button below to subscribe to more honest beauty and travel reviews.
 See ya!